Dive into Refactoring

 Tired of reading countless books about writing good code?
 We have something different for you today.
 We proudly present the interactive course on refactoring, which will make you a better programmer.

-You will like the course if you have at least once felt like this cat here sitting in front of a broken build.
+You will love the course if you have ever felt like this cat here sitting in front of a broken build.

-The course teaches about 21 smells of bad code and 66 refactoring techniques to fix it.
+The refactoring course teaches you about 21 smells of bad code and 66 refactoring techniques to fix them.

 Each chapter includes examples in Java, C# and PHP.